Brankovice

 Brankovice (Brankowitz) is a market town in Vyškov District in the South Moravian Region of the Czech Republic.
 It has about 900 inhabitants.

 Etymology

 The name is derived from the personal name Branek, meaning "the village of Branek's people".

 Geography

 Brankovice is located about 17 km southeast of Vyškov and 36 km east of Brno.
 It lies in the Litenčice Hills.
 The highest point is at 364 m above sea level.
 The Litava River flows through the market town.

 History

 The first written mention of Brankovice is from 1348.
 In the next decades, the village was owned by various lower noblemen.
 In 1511, it was annexed to the Bučovice estate.
 From 1597, the Bučovice estate was owned by the Liechtenstein family.
 During the Thirty Years' War, Brankovice was badly damaged and the population decreased.

 Transport

-The I/50 road (part of the European route E50) from Brno to Uherské Hradiště passes through the municipality.
+The I/50 road (part of the European route E50) from Brno to Uherské Hradiště runs through the municipality.

 Brankovice is located on the railway line Brno–Uherské Hradiště.